This project is a mounting system for lightweight objects such as phones and small cameras.

 - In order for the bolts to be strong enough to take pulling force, they cannot be printed vertically.
 Therefore the bolts are oriented horizontally, with the bottom teeth trimmed off, and with 30 degrees step shape (it is usually 45 if printed vertical).
 With such treatment the bolts are both strong and easy to print with support material even at 0.2mm layer height.

 - Print bolts and nuts at low outer wall speed (15mm/s) to increase accuracy.
 If the tolerence for bolts and nuts doesn't workout for you, try change XY compensation setting in slicer to get a larger tolerance.
-I've also attached the settings used to create them so you could make your own with slightly altered values.

 - It is not recommended to extend the arm too long.
 General filament is not strong enough to take that much lateral load at this size and the arm would be very wobbly.
 And the arms are optimized to stay still.
 If you wish to use this design as selfie stick or similar purpose, please be careful with the material strength and use at you own risk.